lxnt/SDL_pnglite/README.rst

 - Attempts to load a png from given filename / RWops object.
 - Indexed-color images without transparency are returned as paletted surfaces.
-- Those with transparency and also truecolor+alpha and grayscale+alpha are returned as RGBA32.
+- Indexed-color images with transparency are returned as paletted surfaces with colorkey if and only if the transparency chunks marks exacly one color as fully transparent, and all others as fully opaque.
+Otherwise they are returned as RGBA32.
+- Truecolor+alpha and grayscale+alpha are returned as RGBA32.
 - Truecolor and grayscale images are returned as RGB24.
 - Truecolor+transparency and grayscale+transparency ones are returned as RGB24 + colorkey.